Types of SPA Appointments

->

-> A change in status or separation for the probationary employee must be submitted prior to the expiration of the probationary period.
-If performance concerns exist, an extension of the probationary period to nine months is acceptable.
-After nine months of employment, the department must grant permanent status regardless of performance concerns.
+A change in status or separation for the probationary employee must be submitted prior to the expiration of the probationary period.

->

-> A trainee appointment may be made to positions when recruitment efforts fail to attract qualified candidates and when the recommended applicant fails to meet minimum state education and experience requirements.
+A trainee appointment may be made to positions when recruitment efforts fail to attract qualified candidates and when the recommended applicant fails to meet minimum state education and experience requirements.
 The posting must denote that trainees will be considered.

 A time-limited appointment with probationary or permanent status must be made to: